-Background research and observations made during the field visit indicate that the project APE is unlikely to contain significant historic archaeological sites.
-The APE of this project is recommended as not sensitive for historic period archaeological resources due to extensive disturbance from numerous flood episodes and subsequent filling and stabilization efforts.
-Historic mill foundation remains identified on the south bank of the Jail Branch have been significantly impacted by flooding and fill episodes, including most recently by Tropical Storm Irene, and what remains of them, have been recorded in this review.
+The majority of the APE of this project is recommended as not sensitive for historic period archaeological resources due to extensive disturbance from numerous flood episodes and subsequent filling and stabilization efforts.
+Although historic mill foundation remains identified on the south bank of the Jail Branch have been impacted by flooding and fill episodes, including most recently by Tropical Storm Irene, a possibility exists that additional foundation walls remain intact, buried by fill.
+These foundation remains have the potential to yield important information about the layout and function of the mill buildings and are therefore recommended as potentially significant under National Register Criterion D. Because these walls may be exposed during dam removal, after consultation with VDHP, a recommendation is made to monitor the removal of this portion of the dam and foundation remains.
+The results of the monitoring can be presented in the HRDP recommended as part of the standing historic resources review.

 No evidence of the ice harvest operations once located at the site were identified within the project APE and evidence of the marble industry once present at the site was destroyed in the 1914 fire.
 Although some artifacts from the saw mills, marble industry or ice house operation may be present at the site, they would likely not yield any additional, significant information or add to the history of what has been recorded by research conducted for this review.
-Therefore, this Archaeological Resources Assessment recommends no further archaeological investigation for historic resources with the APE of the Hands Mill Dam Removal Project.
+Therefore, other than monitoring during dam / foundation remains removal, this Archaeological Resources Assessment recommends no additional archaeological investigation for historic resources with the APE of the Hands Mill Dam Removal Project.
 The Vermont State Historic Preservation Office (SHPO) will have the opportunity of review and comment prior to project work.